rikosintie/DevNetAssoc/chapter03/README.md

 [Python String Formatting](https://thepythonguru.com/python-string-formatting/)
 [Python String Format Cookbook](https://mkaz.blog/code/python-string-format-cookbook/#f-strings) These two sites do a great job of explaining string formatting.
 The Cookbook has a section on using f strings.
 F Strings were introduced in 3.6 and are much easier to use.
-I rewrote the print statement in the first python script to use f strings as an excercise.
+I rewrote the print statement in the first python script to use f strings as an exercise.
 It's explained in the chapter 8 README.

 [Python's Built-in Functions](https://docs.python.org/3/library/functions.html)
 There are a lot of built in functions in Python.
 This is the official python documentation on them.
 Normally, I find a function here and then Google it.
 I find the official docs hard to understand.